 GreenHouse is home to students who are passionate about the relationship between people and nature.
 Students explore ways in which we can all use fewer natural resources and learn how to become agents of change for a more sustainable society.
 Members of the Green LC engage in Loyola’s initiatives to develop a more sustainable campus, explore ways that the City of Chicago is making strides toward a more sustainable city, and experience much of the nature Chicago has to offer, such as the beautiful lake front, forest preserves, and countless farmers’ markets.

-In 2013-2014, GreenHouse will move to San Francisco Hall, a brand new Gold LEED Certified hall that will open this Fall.
+GreenHouse is located in San Francisco Hall, a new Gold LEED Certified hall that opened in 2013.
 The building features a green house, clean energy laboratory, and a "green" cafe.

 Activities and Programs